 No matter how old they are, dogs absolutely thrive on receiving love and attention from their owners.
 The more positive praise you can offer your puppy when she does her business in the right place, the better association she will make between relieving herself in this location and obtaining positive attention from you.
 This above anything else will encourage her to make the right decisions when emptying her bladder and bowels.

-If you would like more advice on the best way to potty train your puppy, our experienced veterinary team are on hand to help.
-Please contact our veterinarians in San Antonio TX today at 210-981-4100 to schedule an appointment or learn more.
+If you would like more advice on the best way to potty train your puppy, our experienced veterinary team is on hand to help.
+Please contact our veterinarians in San Antonio, TX today at (210) 492-5575 to schedule an appointment or learn more.